PowerISO can create bootable USB drive for Linux. You can then

 Assuming that it is supported (as is the case with virtually all modern

 hardware), promote your USB drive to the primary boot device.
+If you

 -